cochrancj/ConcentrationGame/User_Story.md

 Use Math.floor & Math.random to randomize tiles in each array.

-Populate board with the randomly selected tiles (class: face down).
+Populate board with the randomly selected tiles (class: face down) using a for loop to iterate over the arrays and pop them into a new array containing all 50 cards (each card has a match).

+This sets up the board.

-Show all cards briefly on load (toggle class face up with a timeout of less than a second).
+When the board is ready and the page loads, show all cards briefly on load (toggle class face up with a timeout of less than a second) so player can preview matches.

-Flip tiles back over to begin.
+Flip tiles back over to begin - use a nifty animation.

 When the player clicks a tile, flip tile over with an animation and toggle the class to face up; do a second time with your second click.